-While many works have considered both theoretical and application aspects of standard MFGs \cite{huang2006large,moon2016linear,aggarwal2023weighted,bagagiolo2014mean,olmez2022modeling,aggarwal2024mean}, only a few results exist pertaining to MFTGs \cite{huang2024linear,subramanian2023mean}.
-A similar paradigm also worth mentionaing is that of \emph{mean-field type games} \cite{djehiche2016mean,zaman2024independent} where the number of teams is finite, but the number of agents within each team goes to infinity.
-As opposed to the standard MFGs, an additional challenge within the MFTG setup is to handle the incoming interactions from other teams whilst solving for the team optimal solution for each team.
+While many works have considered both theoretical and application aspects of standard MFGs \cite{huang2006large,aggarwal2023weighted,bagagiolo2014mean,olmez2022modeling,aggarwal2024mean}, only a few results exist pertaining to MFTGs \cite{huang2024linear,subramanian2023mean}.
+A similar paradigm also worth mentioning is that of \emph{mean-field type games} \cite{djehiche2016mean,zaman2024independent} where the number of teams is finite, but the number of agents within each team goes to infinity.
+An added challenge within the MFTG setup is to solve for the team optimal solution for each team whilst handling the incoming interactions from other teams.
 While the work \cite{subramanian2023mean} considers a discrete state and action setup, the work \cite{huang2024linear} considers a linear-quadratic setting to compute an asymptotic mixed-equilibrium optima for the team-game problem.
-In this work, however, we consider a mixed \textit{discrete-continuous} action space where the controller action lies within the $m$--dimensional Euclidean space while the sensor action is binary-valued (either 0 denoting no transmission or 1 denoting full state transmission).
+In our work, however, we consider a mixed \textit{discrete-continuous} action space where the controller action lies within the $m$--dimensional Euclidean space while the sensor action is binary-valued (either 0 denoting no transmission or 1 denoting full state transmission).
 Further, as we will see, the cost function is non-quadratic and the estimation error dynamics, which forms the state of the estimated problem, is bilinear due to the presence of no-transmission events, which makes the problem significantly more challenging.